 Checking the Temperature

-At a cooking temperature between 300 and 350 degrees F, it takes a turkey around 20 minutes per pound to cook.
-A 15-pound turkey should take around 5 hours to cook.
-When the internal temperature of the turkey reaches 160 to 165 degree F it is time to get it off the heat.
+At a cooking temperature between 300 F and 350 F, it takes a turkey around 20 minutes per pound to cook.
+A 15-pound turkey should take around 5 hours.
+When the internal temperature of the turkey reaches 160 F to 165 F, it is time to get it off the heat.

 Removing the drippings pan can be difficult.
-Use a turkey baster to siphon off most of the liquid to transfer inside to make gravy.Continue to 8 of 8 below.
+Use a turkey baster to siphon off most of the liquid to transfer to a pan to make gravy.Continue to 8 of 8 below.

 08 of 08